 No, you must use condensed milk for this recipe to work.

-What container should I use?
+What container should I use for homemade ice cream?

 I used a 2lb loaf tin purely for aesthetic purposes, however this recipe makes a little extra than fits in the tin.
 I would recommend a 2.5L plastic tupperware container with a lid, to prevent freezer burn.
-Or you can split the mixture between smaller containers if you don’t have one big one
+Or you can split the mixture between smaller containers if you don’t have one big one.

 Recommended equipment & ingredients*